-This report provides an evaluation of the exploration potential of Toiyabe Project owned by MinQuest Inc. (MinQuest) now under option to Golden Oasis Exploration Corp.
-(Golden Oasis) and makes recommendations for further work.
-This report has been prepared to update the original Technical Report dated November 2005 which was prepared to support the acquisition of the property and to provide recommendations for further work, and is prepared under the terms set out in NI 43-101.
+This report provides an evaluation of the exploration potential for the Toiyabe Project owned by MinQuest Inc. (MinQuest) and under option to Golden Oasis Exploration Corporation (now American Consolidated Minerals Corporation or ACM).
+On January 31, 2009 Golden Oasis merged with two other companies to form ACM.
+It is the intent of this report to summarize the exploration results over the last three years, state the mineral resource calculated from this exploration, and make recommendations for further work.
+As such, this report has been prepared as a supplement and update to the original Technical Report dated November 2005 and updated report dated November, 2008 and is prepared under the terms set out in NI 43-101.